 - Preheat the oven to 350º F.

-- In a large mixing bowl, add the mochi flour, brown sugar, black sesame seeds, baking powder, and salt.
+- In a large mixing bowl, add the 2 cups sweet rice flour, 1 cup brown sugar, 3 tablespoons black sesame seeds, 2 teaspoons baking powder, and ¼ teaspoon salt.
 Whisk to combine the ingredients together.

-- In a smaller bowl, add the egg, melted butter, vanilla extract, and canned coconut milk.
+- In a smaller bowl, add the 2 large eggs, ¼ cup unsalted melted butter, 1 teaspoon pure vanilla extract, and 13.5 ounces canned coconut milk.
 Whisk or use an electric mixer to blend the wet ingredients.

 - Pour the wet ingredients into the dry ingredients and mix gently.
 Try not to overmix the batter because it will remove the air bubbles from the batter.

-- If you are using the optional macadamia nuts, chop the macadamia nuts on a cutting board.
+- If you are using the optional ¼ cup macadamia nuts, chop the macadamia nuts on a cutting board.
 Sprinkle each muffin with crushed macadamia nuts.

 - Bake the muffins at 350º F for 50 minutes.
 Your muffins will puff up a little and sink slightly as they cool and that is normal.